akberthegreat2/Mirror/docs/ALPHA_CONTRACT.md

 - a pipeline compiler that produces an execution plan;
 - an execution engine that runs plans only;
 - `ExecutionRun` as per-run state, not shared executor state;
-- cancellation, retry, timeout, and skip semantics;
+- cancellation, retry, timeout, and fallback semantics;
 - pipeline, capability, and step middleware scopes;
 - signals for lifecycle and execution events;
 - worker contracts for execution, checkpoints, leases, and artifacts;